Thailand Daytrip Dive Trip Report

-On this 3 day adventure, I boarded firstly the MV Similan Queen.
+On this 3 day adventure around the dive sites of Phuket, I boarded firstly the MV Similan Queen.
 The dive boat has 2 levels.
 The lower level consists of the main saloon, kitchen, 2 toilets and the dive deck.
 On the second level there is another partly covered relaxation area with comfortable seating.
 The boat is in very good condition and clean with a large, well-organised dive deck.
 The boat crew that I came into contact with were friendly, helpful and professional.

 The 2nd daytrip boat I experienced was the Chok Som Boom operated by Andaman Ocean Safaris.
 As a refitted liveaboard, it has more space than most of the other dive boats which operate out of Phuket.
 The dive boat is 23m and has 3 levels.
 The lower level consists of the main saloon, kitchen, 3 toilets and the dive deck.
 One the second level there is another covered sitting area and another air conditioned room with a plasma screen TV, and sound system.
 The top level is a sun deck with mattresses ideal for sun tanning.
 The boat has just undergone a complete renovation and is in great condition and very clean.